kubevirt/user-guide/docs/operations/node_overcommit.md

 # Node overcommit

 KubeVirt does not yet support classical Memory Overcommit Management or Memory Ballooning.
-In other words VirtualMachineInstances can’t give back memory they have allocated.
+In other words VirtualMachineInstances can't give back memory they have allocated.
 However, a few other things can be tweaked to reduce the memory footprint and overcommit the per-VMI memory overhead.